joakimsk/docs/docs/restapi.rst

-   :>jsonarr boolean isrf: True if the channel is on radio (RF) :>jsonarr boolean isaprs: True if channel is for APRS traffic :>jsonarr GenChanInfo generic: Should be null :>jsonarr Channel.JsConfig: Should be null
+   :>jsonarr boolean isrf: True if the channel is on radio (RF) :>jsonarr boolean isaprs: True if channel is for APRS traffic :>jsonarr GenChanInfo generic: Should be null :>jsonarr Channel.JsConfig specific: Should be null

 .. http:post:: /system/adm/channels